 From Apathy to Affection: How the Gospel Revives a Weary Christian Heart

-More recently, men like Jim Elliot, Nate Saint, and the three others with them who were martyred by the spear, were characterized by their innovative attempts to share the gospel with natives in Ecuador.
-Elliot and Saint’s wives then carried on their legacy with a shocking commitment to spreading the good news to those same people, even living among them and building their lives alongside them.
+More recently, men like Jim Elliot, Nate Saint, and the three others with them who were martyred by the spear were characterized by their innovative attempts to share the gospel with natives in Ecuador.
+Elliot and Saint’s wives then carried on their legacy with a shocking commitment to spreading the good news to those same people, even living and building their lives among them.

 We are motivated by what we believe